wieerwill/wieerwill/README.md

 <div align="center">

 # 👋 Hi there, I'm WieErWill
-#### tldr; Social Robotics and Machine Learning Developer from Germany
+#### tldr; Social Robotics and Software Architect from Germany

-🧙‍♂️ Get with me into the realms of code and capturing the magic of pixels.
-I juggle the logical strings of `C++`, `Rust`, and `TypeScript`, crafting algorithms as a **Social Robotics and Machine Learning** Dev.
-But when the screens go dark, my camera lights up, capturing the whispers of nature and echoes of subcultures.
+🧙‍♂️ From years of `C/C++` i switched quite everything to `Rust` as i code embedded and desktop applications.
+Some Projects are also done in `TypeScript`, especially for frontend applications.
+My core lies in embedded software and getting your architecture up and running.
+Specially interested and invested in Social Robotics (look at RoboCup) and Software Architecture.

-📸 From the serenity of wildlife to the bold expressions of goth, punk and cosplay, my **Photography** is an extension of my creative soul.
-My style?
-Think of it as a well-commented code: clean, efficient, and strikingly impactful.
-It's not just about taking photos or writing code; it's about narrating stories that the world overlooks.
+📸 From big screen to small screen, i am a hobby photographer too.
+You won't see any of it here on GitHub but follow my (social) links for more about that.
+Mostly wildlife and alternative styles.

-💻 At the heart of it all is [wieerwill.de](https://wieerwill.de), my digital canvas where tech meets art.
-Here, each pixel and line of code is a testament to my belief: creativity isn't just thinking outside the box; it's about reinventing it.
+💻 At the heart of it all is [wieerwill.dev](https://wieerwill.dev), my personal digital canvas where tech meets art.

 [![trophy](https://github-profile-trophy.vercel.app/?username=wieerwill&theme=darkhub&row=1&title=MultiLanguage,Repositories,Stars)](https://github.com/wieerwill)